 Inasmuch America has a large population of Latin Americans, it seems to me that people, or some people, might want to know about them, and what they are, and where they came from.
 Most Latinos of the south are either a mixture of Spanish and Indian, or sometimes pure Indian.
 We have some idea of the Spaniards.
 They were European.
 But what were the Indians?
 What is their contribution to the great numbers of–whether you like it or not–new Americans?
 In particular, what are their blood lines?
-Are they, as nativists insist, of very low IQ–83–and have they enstupidated the Spanish?
-Horrendously primitive?
+Are they, as insisted by web louts hostile to Mexicans, of very low IQ–83–and has their Asian blond enstupidated the Spanish?
+Were they horrendously primitive?

 Without thinking about it, I had the entrenched idea that they were just that.
 I wasn’t conscious that it was either an idea or entrenched–just a fact.
 It didn’t occur to me that I knew virtually nothing about these people, or that there was anything to know.